vorburger/opendaylight-etcd/README.md

 ## Architecture Design

-A cluster of Etcd servers appears as a single logical server to us.
+A cluster of Etcd servers appears as a single logical server to clients like this.
-Details about its internal clustering, Raft implementation etc. are transparent to us.
+Details about its internal clustering, Raft implementation etc. are transparent.

 The `EtcdDataStore` implements `DOMStore` and internally uses `DataTree`, just like the `sal-distributed-datastore` (CDS) does.